Vichy France: French Somaliland

 The governor of French Somaliland (now Djibouti), Brigadier-General Paul Legentilhomme, had a garrison of seven battalions of Senegalese and Somali infantry, three batteries of field guns, four batteries of anti-aircraft guns, a company of light tanks, four companies of militia and irregulars, two platoons of the camel corps and an assortment of aircraft.
 After visiting from 8–13 January 1940, British General Archibald Wavell decided that Legentilhomme would command the military forces in both Somalilands in case of war against Italy.
 In June, an Italian force was assembled to capture the port city of Djibouti, the main military base.
 After the Fall of France in June, the neutralisation of Vichy French colonies allowed the Italians to concentrate on the more lightly defended British Somaliland.
 On 23 July, Legentilhomme was ousted by the pro-Vichy naval officer Pierre Nouailhetas and left on 5 August for Aden, to join the Free French.

-In March 1941, the British enforcement of a strict contraband regime to prevent supplies being passed on to the Italians, lost its point after the conquest of the AOI.
+In March 1941, the British enforcement of a strict contraband regime to prevent supplies being passed on to the Italians, lost its point after the conquest of Italian East Africa.
 The British changed policy, with encouragement from the Free French, to "rally French Somaliland to the Allied cause without bloodshed".
 The Free French were to arrange a "voluntary ralliement" by propaganda (Operation Marie), and the British were to blockade the colony.

 Wavell considered that if British pressure was applied, a rally would appear to have been coerced.
 Wavell preferred to let the propaganda continue and provided a small amount of supplies under strict control.
 When the policy had no effect, Wavell suggested negotiations with Vichy governor Louis Nouailhetas to use the port and railway.
 The suggestion was accepted by the British government but because of the concessions granted to the Vichy regime in Syria, proposals were made to invade the colony instead.
 In June, Nouailhetas was given an ultimatum, the blockade was tightened and the Italian garrison at Assab was defeated by an operation from Aden.
 For six months, Nouailhetas remained willing to grant concessions over the port and railway but would not tolerate Free French interference.
 In October, the blockade was reviewed, but the beginning of the war against Japan in December led to all but two blockade ships being withdrawn.
 On 2 January 1942, the Vichy government offered the use of the port and railway, subject to the lifting of the blockade but the British refused and ended the blockade unilaterally in March.